Motor Control Panel

 - [PLC digital input drive fault (Fault = 1)]

-- Drives shall include network communication interface for control and data acquisition over [Modbus] [Modbus Plus] [Ethernet (Modbus TCP)] [DeviceNet] [PROFIBUS DP] [Ethernet IP].
+- Drives shall include a network communication interface for control and data acquisition over [Modbus] [Modbus Plus] [Ethernet (Modbus TCP)] [DeviceNet] [PROFIBUS DP] [Ethernet IP].

 [At a minimum, drive units shall allow configuration of these parameters:]